 Trees only invest this kind of energy in spreading out branches if they receive sufficient calories from the sun to justify the investment.
 Trees that grow in a forest grow straight and tall before they put out branches to capture light.
 Trees in a field or prairie can afford to start sending out branches much lower on their trunks, because they don’t need to compete with their neighbors to capture a lion’s share of the local energy budget.

-In historic aerial photographs of the Jackson Farm (which you can explore in the Air Photo section of the interactive map), it’s possible to distinguish this large tree surrounded by fields.
+In historic aerial photographs of the Jackson Farm, it’s possible to distinguish this large tree surrounded by fields (labeled “Second Point Oak”).
 Because growing conditions over the years affect the size of a tree, it is difficult to determine age based on size alone, but we know that it was growing here before the land was farmed.
 To assess its age more accurately, we would need to core the trunk-an invasive procedure we do not want to risk because it might introduce disease or insects that could shorten the life of this magnificent tree.

-Surrounding trees and shrubs sprang up after grazing and cultivation ended on this land, (a process you can observe in the animated sequence of aerial photographs in the Air Photo section of the interactive map).
+Surrounding trees and shrubs sprang up after grazing and cultivation ended on this land, something you can see if you compare historical air photos from 1927 to 1999.
 The dense growth not only crowded this tree, but blocked the sunlight needed to keep it alive.

 In 1996, to initiate a new ecological management plan written by ecologists Virginia Kline and Brian Bader, the UW Grounds Department removed green ash, American elm, and choke cherry from this site so the outstretched limbs of this ancient tree would once again receive the sunlight that keeps them alive.